neondatabase/website/content/docs/introduction/roadmap.md

 - **Neon in the Azure Marketplace**: We already support [creating Neon databases on Azure, starting with the East US 2 region](https://neon.tech/blog/first-azure-region-available-in-neon).
 Now, we’re working on support for more Azure regions and an Azure Marketplace integration.
 If this sounds interesting to you, [let us know](https://neon.tech/azure-marketplace).
 - **Larger computes**: Coming soon to a region near you.
-- **Private Networking**: Private and secure network access to your compute resources without traversing public networks.
-Support for AWS PrivateLink is currently in [Private Preview](/docs/guides/neon-private-networking).
-- **Schema Diff GitHub Action**: This action leverages our [Schema Diff](/docs/guides/schema-diff) feature to compare database schemas across branches and post the differences as a comment on your pull request, streamlining the review process.
-It will be supported with our [Neon GitHub integration](/docs/guides/neon-github-integration).
 - **Archive storage on paid plans**: To minimize storage costs on paid plans, we plan to add support for automatically archiving inactive branches (snapshots of your data) in cost-efficient object storage.
 We've already launched a Free Plan version of this feature.
 See [Branch archiving](/docs/guides/branch-archiving).
 - **Schema-only branches**: A feature that lets you to create branches that only include your database schema—useful for workflows involving sensitive data.
 - **HIPAA compliance**: We are actively working toward achieving HIPAA readiness, with a target completion by the end of Q2 2025.
 For more about Neon's compliance milestones, see [Compliance](/docs/security/compliance).